bartoszkorszun/traffic-lights/README.md

 ## Dependencies

 This project uses Maven for dependency management.
 You can add additional dependencies in the `pom.xml` file as needed.

+## Challenges

+1. I needed to create a shared scanner as it uses System.in and it gets confused when it is used in multiple instances across multiple threads.
+2. Getting the threads to not interrupt each other so the menu and system info is displayed properly.